 - Review your electricity bills to determine annual consumption

-- Check roof orientation (south-facing is optimal, east/west acceptable)
+- Check roof orientation (south-facing is optimal, east/west acceptable).
+See our system guides by roof type for sizing recommendations

 - Identify potential shading issues (trees, buildings, chimneys)